Can Solar Panels Damage My Roof?

 Installing solar panels on a roof may not see to carry much calculations and numbers, but in fact, there are a set of variables that must be measured if you want your PV system on your roof.

 Solar panels can be very heavy.
-Weight variations can go from 15 kg to 30 kg depending on the module size and power output.
+Weight variations can go from 15 kg to 30 kg depending on the panel size and power output.
 As you can imagine, if you have 10-15 modules on your roof, that is a considerable extra weight that your roof must be able to endure every day over 25 years.

 That is why US regulations demand that a structural engineer checks your roof before the installation takes place.
 The structural engineer must take into account the age and current condition of the roof to make the installation.
 If the roof is very old, if there is a presence of termites, or if there are weaknesses in some spots, then the structural engineer will recommend that you make some upgrades to your roof.